priyakdey/priyakdey.github.io/content/posts/travel/fontainhas-the-hidden-portugal/index.md

 me skip a heart beat.
 Keep your backpack ready and boots cleaned, perfection would be followed by surprises.

-Lets count our age in miles that we cover.
+Let's count our age in miles that we cover.

-The best part of travelling solo is waving hello as strangers on the way and call them friends; thanks Richard for the drink and hope to cross paths soon and hear all your travel stories over a drink.
-Untill next time, have a safe trip mate…….
+The best part of traveling solo is waving hello to strangers along the way and calling them friends.
+Thanks, Richard, for the drink, and I hope to cross paths again soon to hear all your travel stories over a drink.
+Until next time, have a safe trip, mate!

+**Have you been to Fontainhas or have a favorite travel destination?
+Share your stories and tips in the comments below!**

 ## License